Philips HD 7810/60/61/69 Senseo Black

 From box opening to enjoying that first steaming mug of coffee should take little more than five minutes thanks to a very easy to follow instruction booklet and virtually no assembly work.
 Plug the machine in and fill the water tank before fitting it to the unit.
 Then it’s just a matter of pressing the power button to heat the water to the desired temperature.
 When the water is ready – usually around thirty seconds – the power light stops flashing and becomes solid, it is then simply a matter of placing a Pod in the holder and pressing the one or two cup buttons situated either side of the power button.
 The one cup button delivers a small cup of beverage while the two cup button is better suited to a mug.
 Once finished the light will flash fast to signal the water tank is empty or that it is warming the water for another cup – depending on whether you wish to produce more coffee or turn the unit off you press the power or one/two cup buttons again.
 All of the detachable pieces of the machine are dishwasher safe and all seem well constructed and sturdy, with no flimsy parts to inadvertently break or degrade.

-It all sounds very futuristic and hi-tec - little pods producing hot tasty coffee at the push of a button.
+It is all about the Pods!It all sounds very futuristic and hi-tec - little pods producing hot tasty coffee at the push of a button.
 In reality the pods are little more than thick sachets of coffee, not dissimilar in appearance to fat round tea bags.
 The effect is achieved by forcing hot water through the bags under pressure producing a deliciously fresh and strong cup of coffee with a unique Senseo froth atop.
 All of the pods available for the Senseo are produced by Douwe Egberts, who bring over two hundred and fifty years of coffee production to the brand in nine delightful and diverse blends.
 All tastes are catered for – from decaffeinated and mild Brazilian to the rich and strong flavours of Dark Roast and Columbian Blend.
 Oh, and in this ever greener world we find ourselves in it is good to know the spent pods are fully compostable, meaning every cup can be enjoyed with a clear environmental conscience.

 By far the best facet of the Senseo is that it delivers a delicious cup of coffee in around sixty seconds.
 The machine is also idiot proof – if you can switch a plug on and run a tap then you are over qualified to make a cuppa with the Senseo.
 The variety of coffee available is good, while the unit is compact and ergonomically designed with no unnecessary levers, switches or garnishes.
 The machine itself doesn’t appear to get overly hot in use either, meaning it can be stored in a cupboard after use if that is your preference.
 Also, during the task of heating the water and then forcing it through the pod the machine is fairly quiet, a far cry from those machines that grind the coffee beans and in the process sound like a mangle stuck in a jet engine!
 A quick look on sites like eBay and Amazon also shows me that spare parts – new pod holders or water tanks for example – are readily available and cheap, so if there ever are any problems with loss or breakage you won’t have to worry about buying a whole new machine.